 Korea is home to some 3,000 islands; from the honeymoon paradise of Jeju to the controversial and disputed Dokdo (Takeshima in Japan).
-Most of these are small, uninhabited outcrops help form the gloriously intricate coastline of the Korean peninsular.
-Many of the usually larger islands, are home to small communities that survive off a mix of fishing, salt production and sometimes tourism.
+Most of these are small, uninhabited outcrops help form the gloriously intricate coastline of the Korean peninsula.
+Many of the usually larger islands are home to small communities that survive off a mix of fishing, salt production and sometimes tourism.

 Graced with our second long weekend (Memorial Day this time) we set off to explore one of these little specks.
 Our destination was Muuido (do = island), a small popular island, found in the shadow of Incheon International Airport.
 Sarah and I were joined on this adventure by our intrepid friends: Erin, Grace, Jill, Bokang and eventually David.

 We planned to meet at Incheon Airport around midday on Saturday, and from there we would head on to Muuido.
-Those who live in Korea for any period of time, will quickly learn that there is zero chance that a group people will ever arrive on time to a place at a pre-arranged time.
+Those who live in Korea for any period of time will quickly learn that there is zero chance that a group of people will ever arrive on time to a place at a pre-arranged time.
 Things just take longer here.
 You either live with this or go mad.
-As a punctual person this is slowly killing me.
+As a punctual person, this is slowly killing me.

 Once we all finally arrived at the airport, we set off to Muuido.
 Now as I have said previously on this blog going places in Korea take a little longer than at home.
 Muuido is 5km from the airport, but it takes about 1 hour to get there.
 This trip is a little adventure in itself.
 A short bus ride takes you to the small island of Jamjindo, crossing a narrow and rather frightening causeway on the way.
 We then boarded a ferry, the only connection to the mainland, with people, cars and even a few coaches.